 - Integrateosteopathic principles in education and professional practice

-Phases I and II are comprised of eight integrated units with unit nine serving as a capstone.
+Phases I is comprised of eight integrated units with unit nine serving as a capstone.
 All units are organized around weekly themes that illustrate our curricular components: osteopathic principles and practices, professional identity formation and applied biomedical sciences.
 Additionally, six curricular threads are weaved throughout the curriculum and include: Mental Health and Wellness, Spirituality, Social Accountability, Service and Scholarship, Student Success, Mentoring and Advising, Board Preparation, Evidence-based Medicine.
 Contact hours are limited each week to allow for ample self-directed learning time, review and reinforcement.

 9. Capstone (Spirituality, Mental Health and Wellness)

-Phase III consists of required six-week core rotations.
+Phase II (year 3 & 4) consists of eight six-week core rotations.
+Fourth year has a required four-week Emergency Medicine core rotation, three selectives and five elective rotations.
 A Reflection, Integration and Assessment week is scheduled every 12 weeks between every two rotations.
 The following core rotations are:

-At the end of Phase IV, students participate in COMLEX-USA Level 2-CE and Level 2-PE preparation and travel for the examination.
+At the end of Phase II, students participate in COMLEX-USA Level 2-CE and Level 2-PE preparation and travel for the examination.
 Student engage in a three week Ready for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).